 The handwritten note on the reverse side reads: Charles Bender

 Charles Albert Bender in his Philadelphia Athletics uniform having just thrown a baseball.

 The headline reads: ATHLETICS WIN FIRST GAME IN WORLD'S SERIES

 The subheadline reads: Indian Bender's Wonderful Pitching and Baker's Hitting Give Mackmen 4 to 1 Victory.

 Charles Albert Bender after throwing a baseball in his Philadelphia Athletics...

 The caption reads: Athletics Got Revenge for That 12-Inning Tie

-A cartoon showing the Philadelphia Athletics elephant mascot giving medicine to a Cleveland Indians player after Charles Bender through a no-hitter.
-Bender is depicted with a plains indian nation war bonnet...
+A cartoon showing the Philadelphia Athletics elephant mascot giving medicine to a Cleveland Indians player after Charles Bender threw a no-hitter.
+Bender is depicted with a Plains Indian Nation war bonnet on...

 The headline reads: CHIEF BENDER.